Hormone Replacement Therapy in Charlottesville, VA

 What To Expect

-If hormone therapy is right for you, your provider will discuss your symptoms, medical history, and goals for treatment.
-They will explain how HT works and answer any questions you might have before recommending a personalized approach.
+If hormone replacement therapy is right for you, your provider will discuss your symptoms, medical history, and goals for treatment.
+They will explain how HRT works and answer any questions you might have before recommending a personalized approach.

 After starting treatment, you might begin to notice improvements in your symptoms within a few weeks, though full effects can take time.
-Some people might experience side effects such as bloating, headaches, or breast tenderness, which often improve over time.
+Some people might experience side effects such as bloating, headaches, breast tenderness, or emotional lability.
 Follow-up appointments will help monitor your progress, adjust dosages if needed, and make sure the treatment is working as intended.

 The Center for Advanced Gynecology, established in 2018, is dedicated to improving your health by offering expertise in various areas, with a specific focus on gynecological care and advanced surgical techniques when surgery is needed.